 As we wrap up our assessment of simple rules for reading the Scriptures, we’ve got to remember the Bible describes the work of God here on planet earth and the history of God’s people.
 Sometimes we’ll read something in the Old Testament and wonder how God could act in such a way.
 Sometimes the God of the Old Testament can seem pretty harsh.
 Critics look at certain passages and argue the judgment seen in God’s nature in the Old Testament contradicts the mercy seen in God’s nature in the New Testament.
 But we need to read the Scriptures carefully and remember God alone is God.
 He knows the end from the beginning, and He is the source of all morality.
 He gets to make decisions over life and death, even when we don’t understand all the details.

 I’ve used these simple principles repeatedly to evaluate alleged contradictions related to the number of angels at the tomb of Jesus, the number of women who visited the tomb, the variations in the wording of the sign over Jesus’ cross and the differences between the genealogies of Jesus.
 I hope these rules will help you begin to work through apparent discrepancies as you encounter them.
-Be sure to visit the homepage and download this list as a free Bible Insert from the link the in the right toolbar.
+Join our Cold-Case Christianity Community for access to a downloadable Bible Insert on this topic.